mssen/threadbare/README.md

-# threadbare CLI
+# Threadbare CLI

-A CLI for threadbare.
+A CLI for Threadbare.

 ## Customizing your CLI